Immunizations are Safe and Effective

 Why give vaccines?

 Vaccines against common childhood illnesses have proven to be one of the most important health advances of the twentieth century (along with antibiotics, public sewage systems, and general anesthesia).
 Effective universal vaccination has already eliminated one deadly childhood illness, smallpox.
 Immunizations have also dramatically reduced death and disability from bacterial meningitis, tetanus, diphtheria, polio, and other scourges.
-Fewer than 100 American children get measles each year, although worldwide over a million unvaccinated children still die of measles.

 Before vaccination for whooping cough (pertussis) became routine, one in fourteen children contracted whooping cough and one in one hundred infants who caught the disease as infants died from it.
 Each time vaccine rates drop, children again become sickened.
 Several decades ago in Sweden, so much concern about vaccine side effects was raised that the pertussis vaccine was delayed until the age of two.
 But within two years, many Swedish children died from whooping cough.
 In Japan, as immunization rates fell to 20% by 1979, a whooping cough epidemic resulted in more than 13,000 cases and 41 deaths.
-In 2003, several Muslim governments in North Africa worried that the United Nations program to eradicate polio was actually a secret plot to cause sterilization of Muslim women, and the programs were halted in those countries; but within two months, cases of polio disease emerged, which spread rapidly to Muslim countries around the globe.
+In 2003, several Muslim governments in North Africa believed the false claim that the United Nations program to eradicate polio was actually a secret plot to cause sterilization of Muslim women, so the vaccination programs were halted in those countries; but within two months, cases of polio disease emerged, which spread rapidly to Muslim countries around the globe.
 In each country, the mistaken decision to delay vaccination was reversed.
 Now, routine immunizations, with schedules almost identical to the American schedule, are in force in every country around the world with a functioning public health system.

 How much is known about the side effects of vaccines?

-Childhood immunizations are possibly the best-researched treatment we have.
+Childhood immunizations are the best-researched pediatric treatment we have.
 There is more reliable research to support the safety and effectiveness of vaccines than for any other intervention that we recommend, except perhaps for the use of seat belts.
 For example, we have more data on the safety and effectiveness of vaccines than we do about antibiotics, cough medicines, or even breast feeding or other feeding advice.

-In my 20-year career, the children I have known have received perhaps two million vaccines.
+In my 35-year career, the children I have known have received perhaps two million vaccines.
 I am unaware of a single case of permanent side effects in any of those patients.
 It probably happens, just as with any other medical treatment; but it must be quite rare.

 What is the research showing permanent damage to children from vaccines?